My Ideal LiteSpeed Cache Settings for WordPress Websites

 According to LiteSpeed, two things will happen when this setting is on:

-2. Images will be served in .webp instead of .jpg or .pgn to supported browsers.
+- Images will be served in .webp instead of .jpg or .pgn to support browsers.
 If a visitor uses an unsupported browser to visit a web page with WebP images, LiteSpeed Cache will serve a version of the original file type.

 WebP Attribute to Replace = LEAVE ALONE